SIPp/pysipp/README.md

   * we believe this is the wrong way to work around the problem of SIPp's shitty XML control language

-## Usage
+## Basic Usage
-Launching the default uac scenario is a short line:
+Launching the default UAC scenario is a short line:

 ```python
 import pysipp